matthewleechen/BritishPatents/README.md

 #### Post-Processing

 The inference process will result in a .csv file corresponding to each .txt file in the output directory.
 A Stata .do file that combines all .csv files and cleans the data is provided at [clean_ner_output.do](https://github.com/matthewleechen/woodcroft_patents/blob/main/ner/do_files/clean_ner_output.do).
+Errors can be manually cross-referenced against the raw image scans for accuracy.